genesiscommunitysuccess/docs/tasks.md

 In docusouras it creates a route per markdown file, and we want to return all of the routes

-The tool should take one parameter which is a search term for filtering on the routes, or it takes * to return all of the routes
+The tool should take one parameter, which is a search term for filtering on the routes, or it takes * to return all of the routes

 # What we need to do